It’s been months ago.

 Bali was history – Ciao Bali, welcome

 we landed in Kuala Lumpur and were picked up by friends we had met in Thailand 2 years earlier – to Port Dickson.
 We spent a week there, celebrated a beautiful children’s birthday and were at the sea and in a turtle rescue station.
 It was really great to see that the animals were taken care of here, but at the same time an aquarium was connected to the station.
 There, as in any other zoo, the animals in a confined space are doomed to make their tiny rounds in the aquarium every day.
 Turtles and reptiles were also “exhibited” in the smallest terrariums.
-This thinking that we’re standing above every other being must soon stop, for the sake of our own future!
+This “putting oneself above” nature and subjecting everything (even oneself) must soon stop, for the sake of our own future!

 After this week we were back in Kuala Lumpur.
 Adjacent to our hotel there was a delicious Indian restaurant where we often had cheap vegan food to delight our palate.
 The Indian restaurants in Kuala Lumpur have always delighted us.